Skip to main content

 Build Docker image

-# Rust image
+# Build Rust image

 docker build -f docker/rust/Dockerfile -t fastskill-rust .